matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 Ohno's core insight was that the visible symptoms of waste are fundamentally caused by unevenness of flow and unreasonable load, which must be eliminated first to create a stable process.

 Decades later, research from the _Accelerate_ book and the **DORA** programme has validated these principles not just as philosophy, but as the empirical baseline for high-performing teams.
-I have seen first-hand how even the most well-intentioned teams can be affected by these forces.
+Industry data consistently demonstrates how even the most well-intentioned teams can be affected by these forces.

 This is a practical guide to diagnosing and resolving these issues.
 We will begin by identifying the symptoms (Waste), trace them to the flow problems (Unevenness), and finally address the root cause (Overburden) using a sociotechnical approach.